jp-alves/ml_basalts_ccs/README.md

 to the authors.
 See 'LICENSE.md' for the full license text.

 The manuscript is avaliable under CC-BY-4.0 license.
-The authors reserve the rights to the article content, which is currently submitted to the journal *Computers & Geosciences* for peer review.
+The authors reserve the rights to the article content, which is currently submitted to the journal *Applied Computing and Geosciences* for peer review.